scipion-em/scipion-em-facilities/README.rst

 Development
 -------------

-To install **pwem** for development purposes, one can do:
+To install **scipion4facilities** for development purposes, one can do:

 ::

     # Create a clean virtual environment
     python -m venv ~/myenv
     source ~/myenv/bin/activate
-    git clone git@github.com:scipion-em/scipion-em.git
+    git clone git@github.com:scipion-em/scipion-em-facilities.git
     cd scipion-em
     python -m pip install -e .  # Install in the environment as development